Teradata/stacki-wiki/wiki/Overview.md

 * Install a small number of machines.
 (Five, five is a small number.)
 * Install machines once and then forget about them.
 (Unicorns)
 * Don't reinstall to get a known good state.
 (You don't like certainty.)
 * Don't provision/re-provision and marshal resources based on client need.
-(Because who gives a shit about them?)
 * Already have configuration DevOps tools in place that do most of the work.
 * Are doing straight HPC ([Rocks](https://rocksclusters.org) is probably still best for that.)
 * Time is of no essence for you.